LINEAGE 1 -- see also the "DNA Results" link on the home page.

 David Jr. married Hannah Province or Provence, probably in Frederick County.
 Their line is represented by two Rankin project participants.
 David Jr. moved from Frederick to Washington Co., PA and then to Harrison Co., KY, where he died.
 David Jr.’s brother William also moved to Washington County and died there in 1799.
 William left a large family, although no known descendants have tested and joined the Rankin project.
 Some of Hugh’s line probably moved to Kentucky and then to Ohio.
 Rankin project administrators are also seeking descendants of William and/or Hugh who might be willing to YDNA test.

 The second family in Lineage 2C, William Rankin of Fayette Co., PA, is clearly genetically related to the line of David Rankin Sr. within a genealogical time frame.
 No common ancestor between the two L2C lines is known.
-Again, Project Administrators are looking for a descendant who is willing to participate in the project.

 The common ancestor for Lineage 3 is David Rankin Sr. who died in Greene Co., TN in 1802.
 His will identified seven children but not his wife, who evidently predeceased him.
 David Sr. was reportedly among the “Overmountain Men” who left what was then Washington Co., Tennessee to fight in the Battle of King’s Mountain.
 That battle was a major defeat for the British in the Southern Campaign.